olliw42/mLRS-docu/docs/FLYSKY_FRM303.md

 ## Optional modifications ##

-### OLED display addition ###
+### OLED Display Addition ###

-The transmitter side FRM303 can be optionally equipped with a 0.96" 128x64 pixel monochrome OLED screen with I2C bus and +3.3V supply.
+The transmitter side FRM303 can be optionally equipped with a 0.96" 128x64 pixel monochrome SSD1306-based OLED screen with I2C bus and +3.3V supply.
 Current parameters can be observed and the settings can be of the TX as well as connected RX side mLRS module can be altered via 5-way joystick and OLED screen.

 <img src="images/FRM303-OLED-mod_finished.jpg" width="400px">